 Music education majors complete a coordinated program offered in conjunction with the Department of Music to prepare teachers for grades K-12.
 Prospective music education majors should see the chair of the music education committee in the Department of Music during their first semester.
 Physical education majors must complete the General Education courses specified for education majors, the professional education required courses, and the academic major or equivalent, and related courses.
 In addition, the student must show skill and knowledge proficiency in lifelong physical activities appropriate to grades K-12.
 Interested students should see an advisor in the KRS department prior to their first year of registration.

 Post-Baccalaureate Certificate in Secondary Education (PBCSE)

 The PBCSE is a post-baccalaureate certificate program for the preparation of secondary school teachers (grades 7-12).
-It is designed for students who possess a BA or BS degree and wish to obtain initial teacher licensure.
+It is designed for students who possess a baccalaureate degree and wish to obtain initial teacher licensure.
 Students admitted to the PBCSE will have completed an academic major or its equivalent appropriate to their proposed teaching subject.
-The PBCE offers a cohesive, field-based experience that encourages students to integrate educational theory and practice in cooperating secondary schools.
+The PBCSE offers a cohesive, field-based experience that encourages students to integrate educational theory and practice in cooperating secondary schools.
 The program consists of interrelated courses totaling 30-36 hours depending on the area of licensure sought.
 Students who complete this initial teacher licensure program are encouraged to continue their professional growth.
 They may be able to apply up to 12 course credits from the PBCSE to a master's degree program.
 Students must negotiate course transfer at the time of application to a graduate program.
 The PBCSE program is offered statewide via distance education, as well as at UH Manoa.

 All applicants to the PBCSE program will be evaluated competitively and considered for admission on the basis of an overall profile.
 Admission to the PBCSE is considered admission to a SATEP.